 Course Code: POLSC-1001

-Using a variety of delivery methods including practical application and classroom theory, this course has been designed to provide students with a variety of traffic services related skills.
+Using a variety of delivery methods including practical application, classroom theory, and distance learning, this course has been designed to provide students with a variety of traffic services related skills.
 Students learn to administer Standardized Field Sobriety Tests, operate approved screening devices as well as how to gather evidence and articulate the signs of alcohol and drug impairment.
 In addition, students learn the proper procedures to manually direct traffic in a variety of situations.
 Throughout the course, students must demonstrate an understanding of common provincial, municipal, and criminal laws as they relate to traffic services.

 Course Code: POLSC-1011